Task Force on Climate-related Financial Disclosures: Formation of the ISSB

 Previously, there was 'no set standard for how climate data should be verified, or by whom.
-Most of the… companies that got climate data verified employed an engineering or consulting firm, rather than an accounting one…' However, at COP26, the IFRS announced the formation of the International Sustainability Standards Board (ISSB), into which the TCFD will converge.
+Most of the... companies that got climate data verified employed an engineering or consulting firm, rather than an accounting one...'
+However, at COP26, the IFRS announced the formation of the International Sustainability Standards Board (ISSB), into which the TCFD will converge.
 The ISSB intends to work 'in close cooperation' with the International Accounting Standards Board (IASB) to ensure harmonisation is achieved between the conceptually based IFRS accounting standards and the ISSB's sustainability disclosure standards.

 Conclusion

 Climate change presents financial risk to the global economy.
 This includes the risks and opportunities presented by rising temperatures, climate-related policy, and emerging technologies in our changing world.

 The Financial Stability Board created the Task Force on Climate-related Financial Disclosures (TCFD) to improve and increase reporting of climate-related financial information.

-While many companies have increased their efforts to improve sustainable operations in recent years, and investors are increasingly pursuing ESG integration in their investment decisions, the lack of consistent disclosure and reliable data for assessing, analyzing and tracking progress remains the biggest barrier to disclosure.
+While many companies have increased their efforts to improve sustainable operations in recent years, and investors are increasingly pursuing Environmental, social, and corporate governance (ESG) integration in their investment decisions, the lack of consistent disclosure and reliable data for assessing, analyzing and tracking progress remains the biggest barrier to disclosure.
 TCFD was set up to help solve such problems.
 The UK is expected to move beyond the "comply or explain" approach with the aim of advancing mandatory TCFD consistent disclosure for UK non-financial and financial sectors by 2025, with a significant number of mandatory requirements in place by 2023.
 Specifically, the regulations outlined in the TCFD Taskforce interim report will cover most sectors of the economy, including listed commercial companies, large UK-incorporated private companies, banks, building societies, insurance companies, UK-authorised asset managers, life insurers, FCA-mandated pension schemes and occupational pension schemes.